Emz-programmer/VCL2022MUFYP/README.md

 npm start
 ```
 ### External Devices
 The vcl is configured to run on localhost:3000.
 Nginx (or similar) is required to enable external devices to connect.
-The app.js (VCL/ReactFrontend/vcl_frontend/src/app.js) code will beed to be modified as follows:
+The app.js (VCL/ReactFrontend/vcl_frontend/src/app.js) code will need to be modified as follows:
 ```
 const api = axios.create({
     baseURL: 'http://<ip address>:2022/2022fypVCL'